ecluse:ecluse-core

 These types capture everything the proxy needs to reason about a package version while staying decoupled from any registry's wire format.
 Registry adapters (npm, PyPI, RubyGems) are responsible for projecting their responses into these types; nothing above the registry layer sees registry-specific structures.

-Two pieces of this vocabulary earn their own sibling module: the Ecosystem tag lives in Ecluse.Core.Ecosystem (shared with the version engine and the registry adapters), and version identity and ordering live in Ecluse.Core.Version (a Version is embedded here in PackageDetails).
+Three pieces of this vocabulary earn their own sibling module: the Ecosystem tag lives in Ecluse.Core.Ecosystem (shared with the version engine and the registry adapters), version identity and ordering live in Ecluse.Core.Version (a Version is embedded here in PackageDetails), and the integrity-digest vocabulary (Hash, HashAlg, and the Subresource-Integrity forms) lives in Ecluse.Core.Package.Hash and is re-exported here in full.
 Import those modules directly when you need to name or build their types.

 The design follows two principles synthesised from the protocol research (see docs/research/synthesis.md):